nashville-software-school/client-side-mastery/book-3-the-initiate/chapters/NEW_KEYWORD.md

 ```

 ## Practice: Park the Cars

+The learning objective of this exercise is to storage object references inside the data structure of another object.
+You will also practice using the `push` method of an array.

 Take your four car variables, and `push()` them into the `storage` array on your instance of Garage.